StevenClontz/teaching-2016-08-17-fall/part5.md

 - **Example** Does \\(\int_4^\infty\frac{1}{2\sqrt y}\,dy\\)
   converge or diverge?
   If it converges, what is its value?
-- When an integrand is undefined at an endpoint, then it is also called improper and is evaluated with as a limit.
+- When an integrand is undefined at a bound of integration, then the integral is also called improper and is evaluated with a limit.
 - **Example** Find the value of \\(\int_0^8 z^{-1/3}\,dz\\).

 ### 5.4.2 The Integral Test

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Hbdj83xTMq4" frameborder="0" allowfullscreen></iframe>

 - If \\(a_n=f(n)\\) where \\(f(x)\\) is a continuous, positive, decreasing function for sufficiently large values of \\(x\\), then